Are You Worried About Going Broke Paying for In-Home Care or Nursing Home Care?

-- Get the quality care your parents need;
+- Getting the quality care your parents need;

 - Protecting the family assets from being depleted on care;

-- Understand the hidden benefits of Medi-Cal and VA Benefits Planning
+- Understanding the hidden Medi-Cal benefits and VA Benefits planning

-Eventually, family caregivers look for outside help to ensure their aging loved one has the complete care that he or she needs.
-They are often shocked when they find out that securing in-home care or long-term care is very expensive.
-The average cost per month for nursing home care is now $10,000 in California!
+Eventually, family caregivers look for outside help to ensure their aging loved one has the complete care they need.
+They are often shocked when they find out that securing in-home or long-term care is very expensive.
+The average monthly cost for nursing home care is now $10,000 in California!

-This is when family members panic and begin looking at all possible options, as they realize that their aging loved one will likely run out of money paying for long-term care.
-Family members might look first at their own financial resources but quickly realize they can't afford the high cost of long-term care while supporting a family of their own.
-They also know they are not equipped to personally provide the level of care that is needed.
+Family members panic and begin looking at all possible options as they realize that their aging loved one will likely run out of money paying for long-term care.
+Family members might look first at their financial resources but quickly realize they can’t afford the high cost of long-term care while supporting a family of their own and are unequipped to provide the needed level of care personally.

-We help your loved one secure government benefits to fund in-home care or long-term care, without them having to first go broke.
-This is accomplished legally and ethically through robust medical and financial powers of attorney, gifting strategies, trusts, and other strategies, that help your aging loved ones retain their financial security and age with dignity.
+Our law office can help your loved one secure government benefits to fund in-home care, long-term care, or custodial care in Santa Barbara County without spending their hard-earned assets.
+This is accomplished legally and ethically through robust medical and financial powers of attorney, gifting strategies, trusts, and other Medi-Cal estate planning tools that help your aging loved ones retain their financial security and age with dignity.

 Proactive Planning – Pre-Medi-Cal Planning

-Far too often, seniors wait until they fall ill and require care to seek the assistance of an attorney.
-Unfortunately, in waiting for a crisis, seniors and their caregivers often encounter more hurdles for qualification and high levels of stress during an already difficult time.
-We assist clients with pre-Medi-Cal planning, developing a long-term care plan that seeks to protect assets through traditional estate planning functions and asset protection tools such as irrevocable trusts while coordinating private insurance, veterans benefits, and other resources which may be available to pay for future elder care, without draining all of the family's assets.
+Far too often, seniors wait until they fall ill and require care to seek the assistance of elder law attorneys.
+Unfortunately, in waiting for a crisis, seniors and their caregivers often encounter more hurdles for qualification and high-stress levels during an already difficult time.

 Helping You Qualify for Medi-Cal